There are dozens of museums in the Seattle-Tacoma metro region. You could visit two almost every week and not hit the same one twice.

 U.S. military free summer museum admission

-The program is a collaboration among the National Endowment of the Arts, Blue Star Families, the Department of Defense, and more than 1,500 museums across America.
+Blue Star Museums offers free admission during summer to the nation’s active-duty military personnel and their families, including National Guard and Reserve.
+The program is a collaboration among the National Endowment for the Arts, Blue Star Families, the Department of Defense, and museums across America.

 Smithsonian Museum Day free tickets